 Presented to Intuit's VP of Design with the potential of further explorations

-Purpose: This is the final project of my Design Technology Internship at Intuit.
+Purpose: This is the final project of my Intuit internship.
 After my internship ended, my manager presented my project to the VP of Design on Sep 10.

 Categories: Data Visualization, Future Vision